 15,886 / 52 = 306 loaves a week

-Running a profitable bakery business is a challenge, and sadly many competent bakers fail.
-The issue is always balancing expansion with cash flow.
+Running a profitable bakery business is challenging; sadly, many competent bakers fail.
+The issue is always balancing food costs with expansion and cash flow.
 As sales increase, you’ll want to hire more staff and time-saving equipment to cope with the workload.
-These costs eat away at your profit, making it hard for bakery businesses to scale.
+These costs destroy your profit, making it hard for bakery businesses to scale.

 Can a traditional bakery be successful without these extra sales routes?
 Sure, but you need to get your location spot on without it costing a ridiculous amount in rent.
 Aim for rental costs to be below 10% of your expected turnover, cost your products effectively and maintain a strict budget.

-Once you have your prices set, you must focus on treating your bakery as a lean business.
-It’s important that the equipment that you purchase give you a financial return.
-It’s tempting to get a new toy that makes life easier, but you should consider if your business will really see a sales boost from it.
+Once your prices are set, you must run your bakery as a lean business.
+The equipment that you purchase must give you a financial return.
+Getting a new toy that makes life easier is tempting, but you should consider if your business will benefit from a sales boost.

 The same can be said regarding new lines.
-Expect product requests from your customers, but before you bake them you should consider if making them is a good use of your time and whether it matches your existing range/brand.
+Expect product requests from your customers, but before you bake them, consider if making them is a good use of your time and whether it matches your existing range/brand.

 The cost of equipment and location lead to considerable variance in the cost of setting up a bakery.
-A micro-bakery can be set up for around £5000, whereas a larger operations start-up costs will start from £100k.
+A micro-bakery can be set up for around £5000, whereas larger operations will have start-up costs from £100k.

-Lastly, it can take a while until you build your sales up high enough for you to generate a profit.
-As mentioned earlier you might also invest in equipment or staff to meet production demands.
+Lastly, it can take a while until you build your sales high enough to generate a profit.
+As mentioned earlier, you might also invest in equipment or staff to meet production demands.
 This can offset your profit until your team and equipment become established.

-Because of the overhead expenses involved in running a bakery, it is important that you plan well before you launch.
-Know your products, suppliers, your pricing, how you will deliver your products and plans for expansion.
-Have a bakery marketing plan already written before you launch so you know who you are going to sell to and how you will reach them.
+Because of the overhead expenses involved in running a bakery, you must plan well before you launch.
+Know your products, suppliers, pricing, how you will deliver your products and plans for expansion.

 As long as you can keep your costs in line with your budget and offer a great collection of bakery products, you have the best chance of success!

-I’ve shared many of the considerations you should take into account when starting a bakery business.
-In summary to the question, “Is a bakery business profitable?” is: Yes, a bakery can be profitable, but it takes forward planning and constant business management to achieve.
+I’ve shared many considerations when starting a bakery business.
+In summary, the question, “Is a bakery business profitable?”
+Yes, a bakery can be profitable, but it takes planning and ongoing business management to achieve.
 Will it be worth working towards doing what you love for a living?
 Absolutely!